smizell/restfuljson/index.md

 it's used to link to documentation with `docs_url` (which is an example of a way to point to documentation from within a response).

-The API provider SHOULD document what these links mean, any actions related to them, and reference the documentation in the response.
+The API provider SHOULD document what each link means, any and all actions and methods related to the links, and reference the documentation in the response.

 ## Usage and Guidelines

 ### API Providers (Server-Side)

-**At design time**, all links that comply with the specification above SHOULD be documented.
+**At design time**, all links that comply with the recommendations above SHOULD be documented.
 API providers SHOULD consider adding the note below to their documentation to describe how links are used.

 > This API uses [RESTful JSON](https://restfuljson.org) by including links in the